Piper-S/course_project/README.md

 ### Markdown

-It's a lightweight markdown, please click the tab in the left side to see previous notes or add new notes.
+Please click the tab in the left side to see previous notes or add new notes.

-### Sonarqube & sonar scanner

-Username: admin

-Password: admin

-(you can change it to whatever you like after logged in)

-docker run -it --rm -p 5901:5901 -p 6901:6901 -p 8042 -p 8088 -p 19888 -p 50070 -p 50075 myvnc:latest